maikerumine/aftermath/README.txt

 RADIATION:
 __________
-*The dried lake beds are filled with radioactive water and mud.
+Radiation code was taken from the tehcnic mod: https://github.com/minetest-technic/technic *The dried lake beds are filled with radioactive water and mud.
 *The mud is very radioactive, you will be dead before you even touch it.
 *The glimmering green toxic water is dangerous, but you can scoop up with bucket to refine.